 PLEASE NOTE: There is a good chance that you will not have enough of some colors.
 (Especially the brown and orange bricks.)
-This is a GREAT opportunity to help your kids use flexible thinking and find out ways to create the pictures with different colors, using multiple small LEGO bricks to replace a larger brick.
+This is a GREAT opportunity to help your kids use flexible thinking and find out ways to create the pictures with different colors.

 You can strengthen fine motor skills even more by putting the LEGO blocks in a big bowl or on a tray.
 I love to use the vegetable trays from Dollar Tree to sort the colors.